troglobit/uftpd/README.md

 Download
 --------

-Although the project makes heavy use of GitHub, it is *not* recommended to use the ZIP file links GitHub provides.
-Instead, we recommend using proper tarball releases from [the FTP][], or the [releases page][].

-The GitHub *Download ZIP* links, and ZIP files on the [releases page][], do not include files from the GIT submodules.
-The Makefile makes up for this, but is not 100% foolproof.
+uftpd depends on two other projects to build from source, [libuEv][] and [lite][].
+See their respective README's for details, but there should be no real surprises, both are configure + make and make install ...

-Alternatively, instead of building the sources, you can install the latest [pre-built package][.deb] &mdash; or build and install your own package.
+Alternatively, instead of building from source, you can try the latest [pre-built package][.deb] from [the FTP][] &mdash; or build and install your own package.
 Installing the package takes care of setting up inetd for you.
 Use `make package` to build the `.deb` package file.

 See below if you want to contribute.